 In July, I made a return visit to Malaysia’s Perhentian Islands some two years since my first time there.
 These islands, just a short flight from Kuala Lumpur followed by a taxi and speedboat connection, have been well and truly on the tourist radar for decades, but there’s no denying they still have a certain laid-back, windswept charm that keeps them appealing.
-The Perhentians are also a popular destination for divers to take PADI courses and try out some of the accessible yet rewarding dive sites to be found off the islands.
+The Perhentians are also a popular destination for divers to just put on their dive mask and take PADI courses as there are many accessible yet rewarding dive sites to be found off the islands.

 When I first visited in 2014, the Perhentians stunned me.
 I was taken aback by their simple beauty, and the squeaky, shiny white sand and clear waters – particularly on stretches like Long Beach, which might be busy and popular but is also undeniably beautiful – made these islands’ beaches possibly the most beautiful I had seen.

 Unfortunately for the Perhentian Islands, since then I have visited Cambodia’s Koh Rong and Koh Rong Samloem islands, and found something that outranks even the Perhentians in the beauty stakes.
 So it was perhaps inevitable that when returning to the Perhentians this year I would struggle to be as mightily impressed as I was originally.

 That’s not their fault.
 They are almost indisputably less jaw-droppingly beautiful, and less untouched, than Koh Rong Samloem, but equally indisputable is the fact that they retain a certain rugged windswept gorgeousness, and the distinct laid-back vibe to the place is also a big part of its appeal.